vitessio/website/content/en/docs/user-guides/schema-changes/_index.md

 ### Locate

-For a given table in a given keyspace, Vitess knowns at all times:
+For a given table in a given keyspace, Vitess knows at all times:

 - In which shards (MySQL clusters) the table is found
 - Which is the `primary` server per shard.

-When using either managed schema changes, or dircet schema changes via `vtctl` or `vtgate`, Vitess resolves the discovery of the affected servers automatically, and this is hidden from the user.
+When using either managed schema changes, or direct schema changes via `vtctl` or `vtgate`, Vitess resolves the discovery of the affected servers automatically, and this is hidden from the user.

 ### Schedule